ShubhamYadav27/Avenor-AI/backend/README.md

 **Token encryption:** The HubSpot token encryption in MVP uses a simple XOR cipher for speed of implementation.
 Before handling real customer OAuth tokens in production, replace `_encrypt`/`_decrypt` in `app/integrations/hubspot/routes.py` with Python's `cryptography.fernet.Fernet`.

-**No LinkedIn integration:** LinkedIn automation is excluded from Phase 4.1.
-The outreach module (`app/modules/outreach/`) is a stub — the automation layer built in Phase 0 (Nexus) can be ported here in Phase 4.2.
+**No LinkedIn integration:** LinkedIn automation is excluded from Initial.
+The outreach module (`app/modules/outreach/`) is a stub — the automation layer built in (Nexus) can be ported here in Upgrade.

 **SQLite not supported:** The application uses Postgres-specific types (JSONB, pgvector, UUID).
 SQLite cannot be used as a drop-in replacement.
 Use the provided docker-compose for local development.